-As such, many companies consider a strong VoIP (voice over IP) system to be of utmost importance.
-There are two basic options for VoIP systems available at present: cloud based and premise based.
-Wondering which one is best for you?
-Here’s some information to help you get started:
+For a streamlined communication system many companies consider a strong VoIP (voice over IP) system to be of utmost importance.
+There are two basic options for VoIP systems available at present: cloud or on-premise based and they both offer a different set of solutions.

 Premise Based VoIP Systems

 Premise based VoIP systems are usually sourced from hardware being stored in the office.
-For this reason (depending on the type of equipment you choose) a premise based business system has the potential to work with both traditional analog phones and news VoIP-powered devices.
+For this reason (depending on the type of equipment you choose) a premise based business system has the potential to work with both traditional analog phones and new VoIP-powered devices.
 Basically, with this service you are leasing software from a provider for a fee and have full control of the system, but they are generally more expensive.

-This VoIP solution is best suited to larger businesses with a “do-it-yourself” approach to business phone solutions, because premise based VoIP systems give you more control than an alternative might.
-With the ability to manage your business phone system, however, comes a need for information technology (IT) expertise.
+This VoIP solution is best suited for larger businesses with a “do-it-yourself” approach to business phone solutions.
+Premise based VoIP systems give you more control and will work well for you if you have a dedicated support staff with information technology (IT) expertise.

 Cloud Based VoIP Systems

-Cloud-hosted vs. premise based VoIP systems, rely upon your business’s internet connection, rather than a traditional phone service offered by your local provider.
+Cloud based VoIP systems rely upon your business’s internet connection, rather than a traditional phone service offered by your local provider.
 This is a big win for businesses with multiple locations because a cloud-based system will unify them all seamlessly.
-These VoIP solutions don’t require ongoing maintenance from the user, but they do offer simple scalability, and they place VoIP servers in a secure facility, (ie: a data center.)
+They also offer simple scalability with the ability to add users as your company grows.